How Do I Remove Public Records From Google?

 Google’s Role In The Data Brokerage Industry

-An information broker needs to access public records in order to make and offer reports about people.
+An information broker must access public records to make and offer reports about people.
 Considering this, Google has played a significant role in making personal information from public records more accessible to data brokers.
-But more than that, you may be wondering by now if Google itself could actually pass as a data broker.
+But more than that, you may wonder if Google could pass as a data broker.

 Is Google A Data Broker?

 It is true that Google collects your private and sensitive information and offers it to third-party services for whatever purpose.
 That being said, it is safe to say that this platform is indeed a data broker.
-In fact, several prominent digital privacy groups claim that both Google and Facebook are considered information brokers.
-They may even count as people search sites.
+Several prominent digital privacy groups claim that both Google and Facebook are considered information brokers.
+They may even count as people’s search sites.

 How Has The Platform’s Search Engines Empowered Other People Search Sites?

-Because of the platform’s great search engines, millions of people can easily access different kinds of information.
+Because of the platform’s great search engines, millions can easily access different kinds of information.
 The same is true for data brokers.
-By simply typing a relevant keyword and browsing through Google search results, data brokers can find public records that they can scrape off personal information.
-This could work both in a positive and negative way.
+By simply typing a relevant keyword and browsing through Google search results, data brokers can find public records from which they can scrape personal information.
+This could work both positively and negatively.

 Protect Yourself In The Online Space

-While it is true that the data broker industry has helped to some extent, it has also posed risks to your privacy online.
-This is something you should not turn a blind eye to.
+While the data broker industry has helped to some extent, it has also posed risks to your privacy online.
+You should not ignore this.

 The risks posed by the data brokerage industry

-In people search sites, specifically, it is very easy to search someone up and get to know a stranger.
+In people’s search sites, specifically, searching for someone and getting to know a stranger is straightforward.
 It also means, though, that if you can search about someone through these search engines, the chances are that people can find out about you as well.
 This is the case if you are specifically listed on the site.

-When people search sites publish your sensitive information from records from the internet, it means that you are more exposed online.
+When people search sites publish sensitive information from records from the internet, it means that they are more exposed online.
 Anyone can find out about you.
 This could tarnish your online reputation, affect your digital footprint, and make your private details easily accessed online.

-This may be a risk in itself, but that is not all there is to it.
-Such an occurrence actually gives room for cybercrime to flourish.
+This may be a risk, but that is not all there is to it.
+Such an occurrence actually allows cybercrime to flourish.

 Identity Theft: A Threat You Shouldn’t Take For Granted

-If some random internet user is capable of searching you up, it is safe to conclude that cybercriminals can discover you as well.
+If some random internet user can search for you, it is safe to conclude that cybercriminals can also discover you.
 These criminals may even go even further and use your personal information to perform illegal activities.
 This type of criminal activity is known as identity theft.

-Because anybody can find out things about you, this makes you more vulnerable to becoming a victim of cybercrime.
+Because anybody can learn things about you, you are more vulnerable to becoming a victim of cybercrime.
 Things could go very badly when your private details fall into the wrong hands.
 You may even be a victim of cybercrime or impersonation.

-In order to protect your identity and your personal information from future privacy breaches, one thing you can actually do is to submit a removal request to Google.
-This is necessary for them to remove sensitive information about you.
-You can even process to remove public records.
+To protect your identity and your personal information from future privacy breaches, you can submit a removal request to Google.
+They must remove sensitive information about you.
+You can even process the removal of public records.

 How To Remove A Public Record Of Your Personal Info From Google

 Google announced last April that the public can now request to have personal information removed from their search results.
-Simply follow these steps.
+To do so, simply follow these steps.

 STEP 1: Go to Google’s support page.